betodealmeida/senor-octopus/README.rst

 A simple example
 ================

-Señor Octopus reads a pipeline defintion from a configuration file like this:
+Señor Octopus reads a pipeline definition from a configuration file like this:

 .. code-block:: ini